jesscleish/Group68_ItemSwap/README.md

 ### Stakeholders
-The stakeholders in this project are as follows:
+The four stakeholders identified in this project are as follows:
-- The customer/business owner of the item swapping website.
+- Facilitator (Development Team Leader)
+- Customer (Website Owner)
-- The Software development team (Daniel and Jessica).
+- Development team
-- The end users who will be using the website to sell, barter, and swap items
+- End users who will be using the website to sell, barter, and swap items.

+An outline of each of these roles and their responsibilites can be found in the [Stakeholder Roles pdf](linkhere).

 ### Product Assumptions and Constraints
 Assumptions: